-Field Description RequestID Request ID of the request being processed when the error occurred, zero if no request was being processed when the error occurred. hService Service handle identifying the session that the event is sent to. tsTimestamp Time the error occurred (local time, in a Win32 SYSTEMTIME structure). hResult Result handle of the request being processed when the error occurred, zero if no request was being processed. u.dwEventID The ID of the error.
-Value Meaning WFS_SYSE_HARDWARE_ERROR The error is a hardware error WFS_SYSE_SOFTWARE_ERROR The error is a software error WFS_SYSE_USER_ERROR The error is a user error WFS_SYSE_FRAUD_ATTEMPT Some devices are capable of identifying a malicious physical attack which attempts to defraud valuable information or media.
-In this circumstance, this error event is returned to indicate a fraud attempt has occurred. lpBuffer Pointer to a WFSHWERROR structure: typedef struc LPSTR LPSTR LPSTR LPSTR DWORD DWORD LPBYTE ct wfs_hwerror { lpszLogicalName; lpszPhysicalName; lpszWorkstationName; lpszAppID; dwAction; dwSize; lpbDescription;
+Field Description RequestID hService tsTimestamp hResult u.dwEventID Request ID of the request being processed when the error occurred, zero if no request w being processed when the error occurred.
+Service handle identifying the session that the event is sent to.
+Time the error occurred (local time, in a Win32 SYSTEMTIME structure).
+Result handle of the request being processed when the error occurred, zero if no request was being processed.
+The ID of the error.
+Value Meaning WFS_SYSE_HARDWARE_ERROR WFS_SYSE_SOFTWARE_ERROR WFS_SYSE_USER_ERROR WFS_SYSE_FRAUD_ATTEMPT The error is a hardware error The error is a software error The error is a user error Some devices are capable of identifying a malicious physical attack which attempts to defraud valuable information or media.
+In this circumstance, this error event is returned to indicate a fraud attempt has occurred. lpBuffer Pointer to a WFSHWERROR structure: LPSTR LPSTR LPSTR LPSTR DWORD DWORD LPBYTE t wfs_hwerror { lpszLogicalName; lpszPhysicalName; lpszWorkstationName; lpszAppID; dwAction; dwSize; lpbDescription; LPWFSHWERROR;